Gastric Bypass Surgery Cost and Procedure Information

 What can I expect after my gastric bypass procedure?

 Knowing what to expect after your gastric bypass operation is an important factor to consider when making your decision on whether to have surgery or not.
 To help you get a better idea of what to expect, we have put together some information on gastric bypass aftercare that we think you might find useful.
 The majority of this information is general to all weight loss surgery patients.
-Your surgeon will be able to give answers to any questions you may have which are specific to you and your surgery.
+Your surgeon will be able to answer any questions you may have that are specific to you and your surgery.

 How will I feel after surgery?

-In order to carry out your gastric bypass procedure, the anaesthetist will give you a general anaesthetic.
+To carry out your gastric bypass procedure, the anaesthetist will give you a general anaesthetic.
 This means that you will be asleep for the duration of the procedure.
 You will wake up slowly when the surgery is complete.
-You may feel a little drowsy and confused but this will wear off within a few hours.
-Your memory and concentration may be affected to 1 or 2 days but this will soon return to normal.
+You may feel a little drowsy and confused, but this will wear off within a few hours.
+Your memory and concentration may be affected for 1 or 2 days, but this will soon return to normal.
 If you experience any discomfort or pain after your surgery, your surgeon will prescribe appropriate pain medication to manage this.

 When can I go home after my surgery?

 You will need to stay in hospital from 1 to 3 nights after your gastric bypass surgery.
 Before you leave, you will be given an appointment to come back within 10 to 14 days.
 During this appointment, your surgeon will assess your progress and ensure that you are recovering as expected.
 If you are experiencing any issues, let your surgeon know at this appointment.
-Of course, if there is a serious problem or you feel very unwell then you should seek medical advice urgently.
+Of course, if there is a serious problem or you feel very unwell, you should urgently seek medical advice.

 What can I eat after my surgery?

-In order to get the best results from your surgery, it is important to try your hardest to introduce regular exercise and a healthy diet.
-This will involve eating much smaller portions that you are used to, and making sure that you get enough protein and fibre.
-You will also require some vitamin and mineral supplements as your new, smaller stomach can not absorb enough nutrients from the food that you eat.
+To get the best results from your surgery, it is important to try your hardest to introduce regular exercise and a healthy diet.
+This will involve eating much smaller portions than you are used to and ensure that you get enough protein and fibre.
+You will also require some vitamin and mineral supplements as your new, smaller stomach can not absorb enough nutrients from the food you eat.

 When can I drive after my surgery?